 Culinary uses of borage

 Some gardeners are put off by the tiny hairs found on borage, but those hairs give the plant a glistening appearance and they won’t hurt you.
+You may want to wear gloves, however.
 The cucumber flavor of young leaves can be included in salads and older leaves can be chopped up for soups or sautés.
 They can also be brewed for a refreshing tea.